myTerminal/presentations/recursion-memoization-and-more/README.md

 In short: "you get what you give".

-And it may be required when you have to provide a function instead of value but it does not necessarily have a behavior.
+And it may be required when you have to provide a function instead of value but it **does not necessarily have a behavior**.

 ## Theory (4/8): Free variables